Nano1237/ngExtend/README.md

 ###toFixed

-This Filter just calls the `.toFixed()` Method of Strings.
+This Filter just calls the `.toFixed()` Method of Numbers.
-If you pas a Number, the it will be transformed into a string.
+If you pass a String, then it will be transformed into a Number.

 ####Usage